-On October 19, 2021, Brown was indicted with weapons charges.3 Just over 6 months later, on April 12, 2022, a superseding indictment added a further four counts in violation of the retention clause of § 793(e),4 with a further count of § 793(e) retention added on November 8, 2022.5 The five counts relate specifically to four "Secret" documents as well as a memorandum found on a CD, which prosecutors allege he wilfully retained from an unknown date until his arrest on September 30.6
+On October 19, 2021, Brown was indicted on five counts for possession of unregistered weapons and explosives.
+4 Just over 6 months later, on April 12, 2022, a superseding indictment added a further four counts in violation of the retention clause of § 793(e), 5 with a second superseding indictment adding a further count of § 793(e) retention on November 8, 2022.
+6 The five § 793(e) counts relate specifically to four "Secret" documents as well as a memorandum found on a CD, which prosecutors allege he wilfully retained from an unknown date until his arrest on September 30.7